 Lighting for campers isn’t as easy as you would think.
 I didn’t like any of the options in the local RV stores, so headed online and followed my cousin Sammy’s lead by choosing these brass lights that I’m in love with!
 Camper lighting needs to be 12 V (you can’t just use any regular light) and if you don’t have a wall switch to control them you need to make sure that they have switches on the fixtures (hard to find).

 We wrestled over what to do with the dining area and settled on a small set from IKEA – I love it!
 It really opened up the area.
 To transport the tables and chairs we turn them upside down and they do just fine.
 The couch was also from IKEA and is slipcovered which is essential.
 I have boys after all.
 I had some leftover plaid wallpaper (from Target originally) from our laundry room renovation and it worked perfect in here to add a bit of texture, warmth and interest.
 All of our wallpaper was installed by LL Applications here in Kelowna.

 The original living area had a massive TV which we would never use, so we took it out and my friend Tifni from Refined Furniture built a cupboard for our food.
 Because: PRIORITIES!
 The baskets inside the cupboard are from IKEA and the cute vintage Belgian crate is from my friend Maria at Dreamy Whites Lifestyle.
-The gold wreath above is from The Cross (was originally on a stand and I took it off).
-I found this one that is similar but a mirror which would be stunning too!
-The white baskets are from IKEA.
+The gold wreath above is from The Cross (was originally on a stand and I took it off) and the white baskets are from IKEA.

 Sigh.
 I bought a peel and stick backsplash from Amazon and loved it at first.
 However, when the temperatures soared it started to peel off and shrink.
 We have since stapled it in place for now until we figure out another solution.
 Many people have had success with this, we just weren’t one of them!